facebookresearch/pysparnn/README.md

 # PySparNN
-Sparse (approximate) nearest neighbor search for python!
+Approximate Nearest Neighbor Search for Sparse Data in Python!
 This library is well suited to finding nearest neighbors in sparse, high dimensional spaces (like a text documents).

 Out of the box, PySparNN supports Cosine Similarity.